pelicandev/blog/content/posts/2020/2020-06-26-Custom-Domain-on-GitHub-Pages.md

 1. First we need repository.
 Repository for root domain should be named `{user_name}.github.io` or `{organization_name}.github.io`.
 In my case this is [pelicandev.github.io][pelicandev.github.io] repository.

-2. Now go to repository settings and set your domain in `GitHub Pages` section.
+2. Now go to repository settings and set your domain in `GitHub Pages -> Custom domain` section.
     ![setting custon domain address on GitHub Pages][set-custom-domain-on-github-pages]

 3. Go to your DNS provider and create records for you site.
 Here is my records: